-Policy Role of Members: BCC members shall respect and support the Council-Manager structure of the City of Palo Alto as provided in the City Charter.
+Policy Role of Members: BCC members shall respect and support the Council-Manager structure of the City of Palo Alto Boards, Commissions, and Committees Handbook | City of Palo Alto 22 as provided in the City Charter.

 Positive Work Environment: BCC members shall support the maintenance of a positive and constructive environment for residents, businesses, and City employees.